dzenbot/DZNEmptyDataSet/README.md

 UITableView-DataSet
 ===================

-A drop-in UITableView category for showing empty data sets whenever the tableView's `-reloadData` returns no content to display.

-Most applications use list of content (datasets), which many turn out to be empty at one point, specially for new user without saved content on the device or cloud.
-This gives a very bad experience, by not being clear about what's going on, if there's an error or the user is supposed to do something within your app.

-That is why in mobile design patterns, the **Empty Datasets** are helpful for:
-- Avoiding white-screens, and taking advantage of that circunstance to explain to the user why the screen is empty.
-- Calling to action (particularly for boarding process of new users).
-- Avoiding other interruptive mechanisms for showing errors.
-- Delivering a brand presence and strong user experience.

-This library as been designed in a way where you won't need to use an extended UITableView class.
-It will work when using UITableViewControllers or UIViewControllers with a custom tableView.
+This library has been designed in a way where you won't need to use an extended UITableView class.
+It will still work when using UITableViewController.
-By simply conforming to the datasource and delegate you will be able to fully customise the content and appearance of the empty datasets for your application.
+By simply conforming to the datasource and delegate you will be able to fully customize the content and appearance of the empty datasets for your application.

 ### Features
 * Uses KVO to observe whenever the tableview calls -reloadData.